 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the fiscal year ended December 31, 2022

-TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period from to

-Commission File Number: 001-37937

-XENETIC BIOSCIENCES, INC.

-(Exact name of registrant as specified in its charter)

-Nevada (State or other jurisdiction of incorporation or organization) 45-2952962 (IRS Employer Identification No.)

-945 Concord Street Framingham, Massachusetts 01701 (Address of principal executive offices and zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common Stock, \$0.001 par value per share Purchase Warrants Trading Symbol(s) XBIO XBIOW Name of each exchange on which registered The Nasdaq Capital Market The Nasdaq Capital Market

-Securities registered pursuant to Section 12(g) of the Act:

-None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act: Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act: Yes 🗆 No 🖂

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days: Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files): Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer" "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+For the fiscal year ended Decemb er 31, 2023 TRANSITION REPORTS PU RSUANT TO SECTION 13 OR 15(d) OF For the transition period fro ACT OF 1934.
+Commission File Number: 001-37 937 XENETIC BIOSCIENCES, I (Exact name of registrant as specified in i ts charter) Nevada 45-2952962 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 945 Concord Street Framingham, Massachusetts 017 01 Address of principal executive offices an d zip code) (781-778-7720 Registrant's telephone number, including area code) Securities registered pur rsuant to Section 12(b) of the Act: Title o of each class Trading Symbol(s) Name of each ex xchange on which registered Common Stock, \$0.001 p Purchase Warrants par value per share XBIO XBIOW sdaq Capital Market sdaq Capital Market Sec curities registered pursuant to Section 120 None g) of the Act: Indicate by check mark if the registrant is a well-known season oned issuer, as defined in Rule 405 of the Se curities Act: Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 1: 5(d) of the Act: Yes □ No ⊠ l reports required to be filed by Section 13 ouried to file such reports), and (2) has been d electronically every Interactive Data File For such shorter period that the registrant was celerated filer, an accelerated filer, a non- celerated filer" "smaller reporting company" Large accelerated filer elerated filer Non-accelerated filer ☒ ller reporting company erging growth company 2 2 2 mpany, indicate by check mark if t yided pursuant to Section 13(a) of the he registrant has elected not to use the extense Exchange Act. □ nded transition period for complying g with any new or revised financia

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act by the registered public accounting firm that prepared or issued its audit report. \Box
+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box ^[1]
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive- based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b). $\Box^{[1]}$
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive- based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2): Yes 🗆 No 🗵
+Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2): Yes $\ \square$ No $\ \boxtimes$

-The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant as of June 30, 2022, the last business day of the registrant's most recently completely second fiscal quarter, based upon the closing price of the registrant's common stock on the Nasdaq Capital Market on that date of \$0.80, was approximately \$11,319,395.
+The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant as of June 30, 2023, the last business day of the registrant's most recently completely second fiscal quarter, based upon the closing price of the registrant's common stock on the Nasdaq Capital Market on that date of \$3.28, was approximately \$5,026,928.
 For purposes of this computation, all officers, directors, and 10% beneficial owners of the registrant are deemed to be affiliates.
 Such determination should not be deemed to be an admission that such officers, directors or 10% beneficial owners are, in fact, affiliates of the registrant.

-As of March 10, 2023, the number of outstanding shares of the registrant's common stock was 15,166,596.
+As of March 15, 2024, the number of outstanding shares of the registrant's common stock was 1,540,684.